MULTILINGUAL ASSESSMENT INSTRUMENT FOR NARRATIVES

 Test instrument

-MAIN (Multilingual Assessment Instrument for Narratives) is an instrument for investigating narrative skills in children, adolescents, and also adults who acquire one or more languages from birth or from an early age.
-The instrument was developed as part of the LITMUS battery of tests (within the framework of “COST Action IS0804 LITMUS: Language Impairment in a Multilingual Society: Linguistic Patterns and the Road to Assessment”).
-Currently, there are 94 language versions in use in more than 70 countries.
-MAIN contains four parallel stories, each with a carefully designed six-image sequence based on a multidimensional model of story organization, and 10 comprehension questions for each story.
+MAIN (Multilingual Assessment Instrument for Narratives) is a theory-based instrument investigating narrative skills in children, who acquire one or more languages from birth or from an early age.
+Adolescents and adults with typical development and neurodiverse development have also been assessed.
+The instrument was developed as part of the LITMUS battery of tests (within the framework of COST Action IS0804 LITMUS: Language Impairment in a Multilingual Society: Linguistic Patterns and the Road to Assessment).
+Currently, there are over 100 language versions in use in more than 60 countries.
+MAIN contains four parallel stories, each with a theory-driven and carefully designed six-image sequence based on a multidimensional model of story organization, and 10 comprehension questions for each story.
 The stories were controlled for cognitive and linguistic complexity, parallelism in macro- and microstructure, and cultural appropriateness and robustness.
+MAIN allows assessment of comprehension and production of narratives, incl. mental states in several languages in the same person and in different elicitation modes: Model Story, Retelling, and Telling.
+It can be used for evaluation, intervention, and research purposes.

 Network Partners